I'm an eclectic gal with many diverse interests. They include relationships, film, trivia, and photography.

 There are generally three types of camera people buy that's not a phone:

-- First is a basic digital camera with a fixed lens where you can't change lenses.
+- Basic digital camera with a fixed lens where you can't change lenses.
 These are cheap and easy to carry.
 The picture quality is about the same as your phone, maybe a little better.

-- The second type is a mirrorless SLR.
-These cameras are small, like a basic digital camera, but there are different lenses you can use.
+- Mirrorless SLR: These cameras are small, like a basic digital camera, but there are different lenses you can use.

-- The third type of camera is a digital SLR.
-These camera are what you see professional photographers use.
+- Digital SLR: These camera are what you see professional photographers use.
 They're larger and have interchangeable lenses.

 Tip #2: Consider the Type of Lens